 - Moving the joint slowly through the full range of motion will help to restore your flexibility and promote healing.

-It is entirely normal to experience a significant amount of inflammation and pain after the breast enhancement surgery.
+It is entirely normal to experience a significant amount of inflammation and pain after breast enhancement surgery.
 But, you should experience a lessening of the pain over time.
 Exercising too aggressively or too soon following the surgery can slow down the recovery process.
-If inflammation and pain worsen, you will want to contact the surgeon right away.
+If inflammation and pain worsen, you will want to contact the surgeon immediately.
 Scar tissue can form around the implant to the point where it will constrict the capsule and cause hardening and pressure.
 Implants can end up shifting from their intended location and provide you with a distorted and imbalanced appearance.

-So if you were wondering “is it harder to exercise with breast implants?,” we hope this article helped.
+So, if you were wondering, “Is it harder to exercise with breast implants?” we hope this article helped.
 Always consult with a board-certified plastic surgeon like Dr. Greg Liebscher in Colorado Springs about the proper care of breast implants and daily activity restrictions.